LeBron James snubbed from Julius Erving's list of all-time NBA greats

 - Oops!Something went wrong.Please try again later.

-Julius Erving snubs LeBron James from his list of all-time greats originally appeared on NBC Sports Philadelphia
+Julius Erving snubs LeBron James from his list of all-time greats originally appeared on NBC Sports Boston

 When NBA fans debate the all-time greats, there are a few names that are put on the list without any discussion.